 Where does one begin a healing movement to the center of a storm?

 Regular attuning of the body with health practice is a good beginning as improving lifestyle, exercise, and diet.
-Other essentials are regular spiritual practices as meditation, self-reflection, and prayer.
+Other essentials are regular spiritual practices like meditation, self-reflection, and prayer.
 Companionship with persons and pets helps get past the individual mind ego.
 Joining or sharing with a supportive social network – as the power of recovery seen in the Twelve Step Programs (read more) – is an important part of addiction recovery work.

 A balanced program allows movement away from the hurricane or storm of the mind to the peaceful center:

 Stability and balance are created with the strong presence and connection with the tranquil center of consciousness.
 Awareness and consciousness is the screen on which all life, as we know it, plays.